Malta , 2600 B.C.E.

 Inside Martiki kneels, swaying over a hole in the wall near the floor.
 The Goddess is singing through her.

 My mother’s boat moves slowly away from the island.
 My eyes will remain upon it until it disappears, rolling over the crest of the horizon.
-The warm wind from the sea blows the soft fabric of my red robe against me between my legs.
+The warm wind from the sea blows the soft fabric of my red robe against and between my legs.
 She may come to visit as often as she wishes.
 I await her return.